CollectionBuilder/cb-docs/docs/metadata/index.md

 # CollectionBuilder Metadata

+CollectionBuilder projects are driven by metadata--i.e. the structured description of the objects in your collection--i.e. a spreadsheet with each row describing one of your items!
+The information contained in your metadata will populate the site, creating item pages and visualizations to browse the collection.
+Good metadata will be rewarded by a more engaging and interconnected site!

 CollectionBuilder has some metadata conventions that you'll need to follow in order for your site to build correctly.
 It can accommodate **any metadata field you dream up**, but a few specific fields are required for the tool to work, and others are required if you would like certain visualizations to function out of the box.